jayprakash07/Chernobyl-Archival-Website/CONTRIBUTING.md

-# Contributing to "Exploring the History of the Chernobyl Disaster through a Digital Lens"
+# Contributing to "Remembering Chernobyl: A Digital Exploration of the Tragedy"

 Welcome!
 We are excited to have you contribute to our project.
 Here are some guidelines to help you get started.